devdevx/auto_docs/docs/cloud/aws/cert-sap.md

 - With Amazon CloudFormation StackSets you can define an AWS resource configuration in a CloudFormation template and then roll it out across multiple AWS accounts and/or Regions with a couple of clicks.
 - On CloudFormation you can set the resources DeletionPolicy as `Retain` which keeps the resource without deleting it or its contents when its stack is deleted.
 - On CloudFormation you can set the resources DeletionPolicy as `Snapshot` which keeps the resource backup data when deleting it or its contents when its stack is deleted.
+- The `AWS::AutoScaling::AutoScalingGroup` resource defines an Amazon EC2 Auto Scaling group.
+You can add an `UpdatePolicy` attribute to your stack to perform rolling updates (or replace the group) when a change has been made to the group.
+Alternatively, you can force a rolling update on your instances at any time after updating the stack by starting an instance refresh.
+To specify how AWS CloudFormation handles rolling updates for an Auto Scaling group, use the `AutoScalingRollingUpdate` policy.
+Rolling updates enable you to specify whether AWS CloudFormation updates instances that are in an Auto Scaling group in batches or all at once.
+For example, suppose you have updated the `MaxBatchSize` in your stack template's `UpdatePolicy` from 1 to 10.
+This allows you to perform updates without causing downtime to your currently running application.
+- You can get enable data sharing between CloudFormation and Organizations from the StackSets console.
+Once done, you will be able to use StackSets in the Organizations master account to deploy stacks to all accounts in your organization or in specific organizational units (OUs).

 ## S3